-VIDIOC_REQBUFS — Initiate Memory Mapping or User Pointer I/O
+VIDIOC_REQBUFS — Initiate Memory Mapping, User Pointer or DMA Buffer I/O

 |struct v4l2_requestbuffers *argp|

 This ioctl is used to initiate memory mapped, user pointer or DMABUF based I/O. Memory mapped buffers are located in device memory and must be allocated with this ioctl before they can be mapped into the application's address space.
 User buffers are allocated by applications themselves, and this ioctl is merely used to switch the driver into user pointer I/O mode and to setup some internal structures.
 Similarly, DMABUF buffers are allocated by applications through a device driver, and this ioctl only configures the driver into DMABUF I/O mode without performing any direct allocation.

 To allocate device buffers applications initialize all fields of the

 type field to the respective stream or buffer type,

 count field to the desired number of buffers,

 memory must be set to the requested I/O method and

 reserved array must be zeroed.
 When the ioctl is